 The direction of a magnetic field produced due to a current carrying conductor rely upon the same direction in which the current is flowing

 The direction of electric field gets reversed if the direction of electric current changes.

-Let us understand this using a simple experiment
+Let us understand Magnetic Effect of Electric Current using a simple experiment:

 Suppose a straight current carrying conductor is hung vertically, and electric current is flowing from north to south i.e from up to down.
 In this situation, the direction of magnetic field will be clockwise.
 And if the same current is flowing from south to north through the same conductor, the direction of magnetic field will be anti-clockwise.